isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: max-validations-per-fetch
    :tags: server
-   :short: Set the maximum number of DNSSEC validations that can happen in single fetch
+   :short: Sets the maximum number of DNSSEC validations that can happen in a single fetch.

-   This is an **experimental** setting to set the maximum number of DNSSEC validations that can happen in a single resolver fetch.
+   This is an **experimental** setting that defines the maximum number of DNSSEC validations that can happen in a single resolver fetch.
 The default is 16.

 .. namedconf:statement:: max-validation-failures-per-fetch
    :tags: server
-   :short: Set the maximum number of DNSSEC validation failures that can happen in single fetch
+   :short: Sets the maximum number of DNSSEC validation failures that can happen in a single fetch.

-   This is an **experimental** setting to set the maximum number of DNSSEC validation failures that can happen in a single resolver fetch.
+   This is an **experimental** setting that defines the maximum number of DNSSEC validation failures that can happen in a single resolver fetch.
 The default is 1.

 .. namedconf:statement:: fetches-per-zone